 Increase between stitch markers in this manner every third round until you have total of nine gusset stitches.

-Next round, K to stitch marker, place stitches between marker on waste yarn, CO 2 st on right hand needle, K to end.
+Next round, K to stitch marker, place stitches between marker on waste yarn, using backward loop cast on, CO 2 st on right hand needle, K to end.

 K until mitten measure 4” above thumb gusset or until mitten is 1.5” shorter than total desired length.

 K5, K2tog repeat until last 2 st, K2